zithamakasi/valentine/README.md

 # Valentine
-Built a webpage that is responsive.
+Built a webpage that is interactive.